The Importance of Belonging

 But, a true sense of belonging doesn’t happen with just a shared purpose.
 The other quality that all of these groups mentioned, was the need to care for one another.
 It is not enough to simply care for those that you serve (which happens to be the highest scoring engagement statement of all twenty-four measuring the 8 Factors of Engagement), it is equally as important to care about those that you work with.

 “People are more likely to remember the great social interaction they had with a colleague than the great meeting they both attended.” ― Ron Garan

 “Motivation comes from working on things we care about.
 It also comes from working with people we care about.” ― Sheryl Sandberg

-When you have a clear purpose that people are aligned to, coupled with a culture of caring, this is where individuals can experience a true sense of belonging and a connectedness between the concept of purpose and care.
+When you have a clear purpose that people are aligned with, coupled with a culture of caring, this is where individuals can experience a true sense of belonging and a connectedness between the concept of purpose and care.
 Belonging emerges at this intersection.

 It is important that you surround yourself with others who share a common purpose, care about yourself, those that you serve, and those that you work with.
-When connected with others in this way, you will develop a sense of belonging that engages you to do greater things then you imagined.
+When connected with others in this way, you will develop a sense of belonging that engages you to do greater things than you imagined.